Merced River: History

-Following the establishment of Merced County and the independence of California from Mexico, many settlers came to the Merced River area and established small towns on the Merced River.
-One of the first was Dover, established in 1844 at the confluence of the Merced River with the San Joaquin River.
-Dover functioned as an "inland seaport" where boats delivered supplies from the San Francisco Bay area to settlers in the San Joaquin Valley.
-Some towns that followed were Hopeton, Snelling and Merced Falls, the latter named for a set of rapids on the Merced River near the present-day site of McSwain Dam.
-In the late 1880s a flour mill, woolen mill and a few lumber mills were constructed at Merced Falls.
-The Sugar Pine Lumber Company and Yosemite Lumber Company operated lumber mills at Merced Falls for over thirty years, relying on narrow-gauge railroads to ship lumber from the Sierra Nevada along the Merced River.
-Following the construction of the Central Pacific and Southern Pacific Railroads, many of the river towns on the Merced River were deserted.
-Several cities that did achieve prominence, however, include Merced and Turlock, both located on the railroad.
+Following the establishment of Merced County and California's independence from Mexico, settlers came to the Merced River area and founded small towns.
+One of the first was Dover, established in 1844 at the confluence of the Merced with the San Joaquin.
+Dover functioned as an inland port where boats delivered supplies from the San Francisco Bay area to settlers in the San Joaquin Valley.
+Other towns followed, including Hopeton, Snelling, and Merced Falls, the last named for a set of rapids on the Merced near the present-day site of McSwain Dam.
+In the late 1880s, a flour mill, woolen mill, and several lumber mills were built at Merced Falls.
+The Sugar Pine Lumber Company and Yosemite Lumber Company operated mills there for over thirty years, relying on narrow-gauge railroads to ship lumber from the Sierra Nevada along the Merced River.
+Following construction of the Central Pacific Railroad and Southern Pacific Railroad, many of the river towns were deserted.
+Several cities that did achieve prominence include Merced and Turlock, both located on the railroad.